-Since the last election cycle, when the United States almost saw its first woman president, we’ve seen a number of instances where strong female leaders have stood up against the status quo—and subsequently (and swiftly) reprimanded for it.
+Since the last election cycle, when the United States almost saw its first woman president, we’ve seen a number of instances where strong female leaders have stood up against the status quo—and have subsequently (and swiftly) been reprimanded for it.

 Just weeks ago, for example, Alaska Sen. Lisa Murkowski broke with the Republican party to vote against proceedings to debate on a health care reform bill—and in doing so, drew criticism from the president via Twitter (no major surprise there).
-We also can’t forget when former acting Attorney General Sally Yates bravely refused to defend the president’s travel ban, and was fired just a few hours later.
-Or that time Massachusetts Sen. Elizabeth Warren attempted to read a letter written by Coretta Scott King, criticizing then Attorney General nominee Jeff Sessions, only to be shut down by Senate leadership.
+We also can’t forget when former acting Attorney General Sally Yates bravely refused to defend the president’s travel ban and was fired just a few hours later.
+Or that time Massachusetts Sen. Elizabeth Warren attempted to read a letter written by Coretta Scott King, criticizing then-Attorney General nominee Jeff Sessions, only to be shut down by Senate leadership.

 Women’s rights advocates say this is par for the course in the political sphere: men lashing out to protect the patriarchy from us womenfolk.
-After all, research has shown that when men feel their gender identity being threatened, they feel compelled to do something about it.
+After all, research has shown that when men feel their gender identity is threatened, they feel compelled to do something about it.

 With that knowledge, Dan Cassino, an associate professor of political science at Fairleigh Dickinson University, decided to investigate how men’s political and social views change when they earn less money than their wives.
 In other words, how do men handle losing their primary breadwinner status?